IshanMehta115/Smile-CNN/README.md

 - Enjoy the interactive real-time smile detection experience!
 <br><br>
 # Contributing
-We welcome contributions from the open-source community!
+I welcome contributions from the open-source community!
 If you have any suggestions, improvements, or bug fixes, please feel free to create a pull request.
 <br><br>
 #  License
 This project is licensed under the [MIT License](LICENSE).